The London Eye - A giant Ferris Wheel Ride The London Eye Ferris Wheel Ride

 I shot this photo up through one of the spiral staircases used for maintenance.

-The bridge shown is the hungerford bridge, which leads into the large building, the Charing Cross Station.
+The bridge shown is the Hungerford bridge, which leads into the large building, the Charing Cross Station.

 The building on the far right is the ministry of defense.
 Behind the building to the left of the ministry of defense is the Foreign Office and directly above that is Buckingham Palace.